Hair Loss in Women

 Treatments for Hair Loss

 To determine what treatment will address your hair loss, it is important to know the cause.
 Everyone’s reason for hair loss is unique to the individual.
-That’s why when Dr. Tang talks with a patient about hair loss concerns, he covers many potential causes, including hormones, nutrients, stress, inflammation, and exposure to toxins and heavy metals.
-Checking your blood count and iron levels, along with a complete thyroid panel, measuring total testosterone, free testosterone, DHT, estrogen, progesterone, cortisol, and DHEA-S levels, also helps establish possible causes.
+That’s why when Dr. Tang talks with a patient about hair loss concerns, he covers many potential causes, including hormones, nutrients, stress, inflammation, auto-immune, and exposure to toxins and heavy metals.
+Checking your blood count and iron levels, along with a complete thyroid panel, different vitamin levels, measuring total testosterone, free testosterone, DHT, estrogen, progesterone, cortisol, and DHEA-S levels, also helps to unravel the possible causes.

 If it looks like the cause could be PCOS or a thyroid issue, it’s important to do additional testing.
 Looking at estrogen and progesterone levels, inflammatory markers, and insulin as well as assessing other symptoms, can help determine whether hair loss is related to PCOS.
 A basic thyroid test may not provide enough information to determine whether your body is properly using thyroid hormones.
 A complete thyroid panel including tests for TSH, free T3, free T4, reverse T3, and thyroid antibodies can provide a better understanding on the impact of thyroid to your hair loss.

 Hair loss caused by hormonal changes may be alleviated somewhat by treatment with bioidentical hormones.
-If patients are hormone deficient or imbalanced, Dr. Tang will go over which hormones are needed or will help balance the hormones.
+If patients are hormone deficient or imbalanced, Dr. Tang will go over which hormones are needed or will help balance the hormones naturally if possible.